If you're new to Middlesbrough and don't quite know where to start, here's a list of things you really shouldn't miss.

 Award winning museums

-Middlesbrough is home to two award winning museums.
+Middlesbrough is home to two fantastic museums, both of which are recipients of TripAdvisor Certificate of Excellence awards.
 At the Captain Cook Birthplace Museum, you can discover why James Cook is the world's most famous navigator and explorer.

-The Dorman Museum houses a huge collection of artefacts from the fantastic to the fabulous.
+The Dorman Museum houses a huge collection of artefacts from the fantastic to the fabulous, as well as the world's largest public collections of work by Dr. Christopher Dresser and locally produced Linthorpe Pottery.
 Whether interested in natural history, local history or arts and crafts, there are galleries and exhibitions to suit all tastes.

 Middlesbrough Theatre, once known as the 'Little Theatre', has grown in recent years offering a wide choice of live theatre, from musicals to drama, concerts to comedy.